Alice Echo-News Journal

+History

 D.S.
 Boother founded the Alice Echo in 1894, publishing it as a weekly.
 He sold to a group headed by publisher Kenneth Fellows in 1935, which sold to V.D.
 Ringwald three years later.
 Ringwald made the paper a daily in 1946, changing the name to the Alice Daily Echo.

 Gulf Enterprises bought the newspaper in 1966, installing Lowell P. Hunt as publisher.
 The next year, the owners bought the weekly Alice News and renamed the product the Alice Echo-News.
 The owners of a newspaper chain headed by the Brownwood Bulletin (Woodson Newspapers Inc.) bought the newspaper in 1975, with co-ownership by Brownwood's Craig Woodson and Hunt.

 The Echo-News was bought by Boone Newspapers in 1990 and American Consolidated Media in 2000.
 ACM bought the free semiweekly Alice Journal in 2002 and renamed the paper the Alice Echo-News Journal.

 In 2010, the paper switched to a tabloid format and reduced its output to three days a week (Wednesday, Friday, Sunday).
 It also changed its printing schedule from afternoons to mornings.

 In 2014, ACM sold its Texas and Oklahoma newspapers to New Media Investment Group.

+Gannett sold the paper, along with 16 others to CherryRoad Media in February 2022.